 Step 3.
 Change Locale option of Store View

-You go to Stores ⟹ Configuration, and choose French store view which has just been added in step 2.
+You go to Stores ⟹ Configuration and choose the French store view which has just been added in step 2.

-Next, select General to set up related fields to the store view.
+Next, select the General to set up related fields to the store view.

 - In Country Options, change to France correspondingly.